geckogrpautomation/readMeCLI/readme.md

   ## About The Project.

   When creating an open source project on GitHub, it’s important to have a high-quality README for the app.
-This should include what the app is for, how to use the app, how to install it, how to report issues, and how to make contributions&mdash;this last part increases the likelihood that other developers will contribute to the success of the project.
+This should include what the app is for, how to use the app, how to install it, how to report issues, and how to make contributions; this last part increases the likelihood that other developers will contribute to the success of the project.